 Materials from EDR 685, 687, 696

-Candidates are highly encouraged to construct their portfolios in electronic format, saving assignments, learning logs, and finals as WORD documents, PDF files, or Images.
+Candidates are required to construct their portfolios in electronic format, saving assignments, learning logs, and finals as WORD documents, PDF files, or Images.
+Candidates will be required to upload all documents into their LiveText portfolio for review.

 Because the materials in the portfolio will have already been evaluated by the instructor of the course in which these materials were created, the faculty review committee will not provide additional feedback.
 Instead the portfolio will be examined for evidence that students are receiving effective instruction throughout the program and that they are creating an important resource for their practicum and professional experiences.